markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Three key components of beating the net include:

+* Realize the dimensions of a tennis net are 3 feet high in the center and three feet six inches high at the sideline.
 * Backswing below the ball
 * Clear the net  by three to five feet